CasualX/obfstr/readme.md

 This reference to a temporary value must be used in the same statement it was generated.
 See the documentation for more advanced use cases.

-If you're looking for obfuscating format strings (`format!`, `println!`, etc.) I have another crate [`fmtools`](https://crates.io/crates/fmtools) with the optional dependency `obfstr` enabled to automatically apply string obfuscation to your formatting strings.
+Looking for obfuscating formatting strings?
+See `fmtools` ([github](https://github.com/CasualX/fmtools), [crates.io](https://crates.io/crates/fmtools), [docs.rs](https://docs.rs/fmtools/0.1.2/fmtools/)) with the optional dependency `obfstr` enabled to automatically apply string obfuscation to formatting strings.

 Examples
 --------